All Products

 getpeername(fd, &caddr, &caddr_len);

-// The accept() function can also be used to obtain the real address of a client.
-The usage is similar to the getpeername function.
+// accept() can also be used to get the client address in a similar way.

 Supported TOA option formats

-The address information that VTOA resolves is carried by a TCP option and must meet specific format requirements.
-If a TCP option does not meet the format requirements, VTOA ignores the TCP option.
-This does not affect applications and is equivalent to not starting VTOA.
+The address information that vtoa parses is carried in the TCP option.
+This option must meet specific format requirements.
+If the TCP option does not meet the format requirements, vtoa ignores it.
+This has no effect on the application and is equivalent to vtoa being disabled.

 0 1 2 3